Suits Me® Simplified: Banking 101

 The amount you pay for your rent is usually a fixed amount agreed with your landlord, therefore paying by standing order is the better option as the amount is not likely to change.
 Most people pay their rent directly to their landlord’s bank account.
 You cannot set up a direct debit to pay an individual.
 Therefore a standing order is required.

-You can also, use a standing order to pay a regular amount to another bank account, and this is why they are often an excellent way to save money.
-A standing order can be set up to pay a fixed amount into a savings account each month.
+Standing orders can transfer regular amounts to another account, often an excellent method for saving money.
+You can set up a standing order to pay a fixed amount into a savings account each month.

 Direct Debits –When to Use Them?